 What Are Server Cabinet And Network Cabinet?

-A network cabinet is generally used for routers, switches, fiber patch panels and other networking equipments.
+A network cabinet is generally used for routers, switches, fiber patch panels, and other networking equipment.
 In most cases, a network cabinet is far shallower than a server cabinet, generally less than 31 inches deep.
 It sometimes has a glass or a strong plastic front door.
 What’s more, the network cabinet also commonly do not have perforated enclosures.

 Cabinets are popular mainly for the following reasons:

 - More Secure – Unlike the insecure rack, a cabinet can provide added protection.
 The cabinet can be locked, which might avoid visitors or other unauthorized people accessing the equipment.

 - Added More Protection for Cables – With doors and side panels, the cables in the cabinet has much less access to outside air.
 So it can help the cables to reduce the risk of getting damaged by contaminants.

 - Better of Air Segregation – Server cabinets are used by engineers to provide a variety of air segregation strategies, for instance, cold aisle containment, hot aisle containment, and cabinet-level containment.

 - High Price – Compared to the rack, a cabinet is significantly more expensive.

 - Uneasy Accessibility – Due to the restricted accessibility, it takes more time to do the operation or maintenance of the equipment in a cabinet.

 When you are designing a data center, deciding which server rack & cabinet or network rack & cabinet to deploy should be put at the first place.
 The right one that meets your installation demand can help you improve power protection, cooling, cable management, and physical security.